 Cinnamon Whipped Coconut Cream (optional)

-- 1 can unsweetened canned coconut milk - refrigerated overnight
+- 1 can unsweetened canned coconut milk, full fat - refrigerated overnight

 - 2 to 3 tablespoons maple syrup - or any sweetener of choice; sweeten to taste